 Ján Števuliak (b.
-1999, Slovakia) is a composer, organist and artist based in Finland,
+1999, Slovakia) is a composer, organist and multidisciplinary artist,

-exploring music in connection with the communal, the environmental (both human and non-human) and contrasts between subjectivity and objectivity.
-Raised in a rural environment of the Orava region in Slovakia, their early musical education was influenced by folk and church music.
-Sonic features in Ján’s works are often a result of finding a way of translating extra-musical phenomena, working with thematic restraints, aleatorism or post-processing.
+exploring music in connection with the communal, the environmental (both human and non-human).
+Their interest and inspiration often lie in working with contrasts and exploration of anything positioned in between.
+Sonic features in Ján’s works can be a result of finding a way of translating extra- musical phenomena, working with thematic restraints, aleatorism or post-processing.

 Ján is a recipient of both composition and organ performance prizes (XXII Gorazd Organ Days 2017, John Halford Composition Prize 2022).
-Ján has workshopped with Liza Lim or Martin Matalon, as an organist, they perform traditional or experimental works and are active as a performer in electroacoustic sets.
+As an organist, they perform traditional or experimental works and are active as a performer in electroacoustic sets or onstage.
+Their work received support from Slovak Arts Council, The Finnish Music Foundation, and The Finnish Cultural Foundation.

 CV

-Structured CVs and bio in EN or SK available upon inquiry (e-mail below)
+Structured CVs and bio in EN, FI or SK available upon inquiry (e-mail below)

 Ján started committing to composition at the age of 17.
-Their upbringing has been musical- they attended piano, organ, music theory and history lessons at local music institutes.
+Their upbringing was musical- they attended piano, organ, music theory and history lessons at local music institutes.

-In 2022, Ján received The John Halford Composition Prize and their works have been performed at the Lake District Summer Music Festival or at the New Lights Festival.
+In 2022, Ján received The John Halford Composition Prize and their works were performed at the Lake District Summer Music Festival or at the New Lights Festival.

 Relocating to Helsinki, Ján studied towards a master’s degree at the Sibelius Academy with Lauri Kilpiö and Matthew Whittall.
 Moreover, they had the honour to workshop with Liza Lim, Martin Matalon or Cecilia McDowall.
 Ján has written works for the Helsinki Philharmonic Orchestra and the Avanti! orchestra, in which, among others, they ventured into microtonality.